-The Patient Safety and Quality Improvement Act of 2005, 42 U.S.C.
-299b-21 to b-26, (Patient Safety Act) and the related Patient Safety and Quality Improvement Final Rule, 42 CFR part 3 (Patient Safety Rule), published in the Federal Register on November 21, 2008, 73 FR 70732-70814, provide for the formation of Patient Safety Organizations (PSOs), which collect, aggregate, and analyze confidential information regarding the quality and safety of health care delivery.
-The Patient Safety Rule authorizes AHRQ, on behalf of the Secretary of HHS, to list as a PSO an entity that attests that it meets the statutory and regulatory requirements for listing.
-A PSO can be “delisted” by the Secretary if it is found to no longer meet the requirements of the Patient Safety Act and Patient Safety Rule, when a PSO chooses to voluntarily relinquish its status as a PSO for any reason, or when a PSO's listing expires.
+The Patient Safety and Quality Improvement Act of 2005 (Patient Safety Act), Public Law 109-41, 42 U.S.C.
+299b-21— b-26, provides for the formation of Patient Safety Organizations (PSOs), which collect, aggregate, and analyze confidential information regarding the quality and safety of health care delivery.
+The Patient Safety and Quality Improvement Final Rule (Patient Safety Rule), 42 CFR part 3, authorizes AHRQ, on behalf of the Secretary of HHS, to list as a PSO an entity that attests that it meets the statutory and regulatory requirements for listing.
+A PSO can be “delisted” by the Secretary if it is found no longer to meet the requirements of the Patient Safety Act and Patient Safety Rule, or when a PSO chooses to voluntarily relinquish its status as a PSO for any reason.
 AHRQ has accepted a notification of voluntary relinquishment from QAISys, Inc. of its status as a PSO, and has delisted the PSO accordingly.
-QAISys, Inc. submitted this request for voluntary relinquishment after receiving a Notice of Preliminary Finding of Deficiency.

-Both directories can be accessed electronically at the following HHS Web site: http://www.pso.ahrq.gov/listed.Start Further Info
+Both directories can be accessed electronically at the following HHS Web site: http://www.pso.AHRQ.gov/index.html.

 FOR FURTHER INFORMATION CONTACT:

 HHS issued the Patient Safety Rule to implement the Patient Safety Act.
-AHRQ administers the provisions of the Patient Safety Act and Patient Safety Rule relating to the listing and operation of PSOs.
+AHRQ administers the provisions of the Patient Safety Act and Patient Safety Rule (PDF file, 450 KB.
+PDF Help) relating to the listing and operation of PSOs.
 The Patient Safety Rule authorizes AHRQ to list as a PSO an entity that attests that it meets the statutory and regulatory requirements for listing.
-A PSO can be “delisted” if it is found to no longer meet the requirements of the Patient Safety Act and Patient Safety Rule, when a PSO chooses to voluntarily relinquish its status as a PSO for any reason, or when a PSO's listing expires.
+A PSO can be “delisted” if it is found no longer to meet the requirements of the Patient Safety Act and Patient Safety Rule, or when a PSO chooses to voluntarily relinquish its status as a PSO for any reason.
 Section 3.108(d) of the Patient Safety Rule requires AHRQ to provide public notice when it removes an organization from the list of federally approved PSOs.

-AHRQ has accepted a notification from the QAISys, Inc., PSO number P0161, to voluntarily relinquish its status as a PSO.
-Accordingly, QAISys, Inc. was delisted effective at 12:00 Midnight ET (2400) on August 10, 2016.
-AHRQ notes that that QAISys, Inc. submitted this request for voluntary relinquishment following receipt of the Notice of Preliminary Finding of Deficiency sent on July 28, 2016.
-In addition, QAISys, Inc., P0046, was previously listed as a PSO in 2009; AHRQ accepted its request for voluntary relinquishment in 2013.
+AHRQ has accepted a notification from QAISys, Inc., PSO number P0046, to voluntarily relinquish its status as a PSO.
+Accordingly, QAISys, Inc. was delisted effective at 12:00 Midnight ET (2400) on January 31, 2013.

-More information on PSOs can be obtained through AHRQ's PSO Web site at http://www.pso.AHRQ.gov.Start Signature
+More information on PSOs can be obtained through AHRQ's PSO Web site at http://www.pso.AHRQ.gov/index.html.